andreamatos/common-divisors/README.md

-Sure!
-Here's a README file for the program:

 Common Divisors Calculator
 This Python program calculates the common divisors of two numbers provided in a JSON input file and writes the result to a JSON output file.